 - Do the systems or strategies you use to manage your ADHD spark joy?

-- Are they interesting, engaging and effective in helping you accomplish your “to do’s”?
+- Are they interesting, engaging and effective in helping you accomplish your “to-do’s”?
 Consider the current strategies and habits you use to manage your ADHD.
 If a system is not sparking joy for you, think about what needs to change.
 Allow yourself to revisit what worked or sparked joy in the past.
-Be curious as to the similarities between those systems and structures that spark joy for you and those that don’t.
+Be curious about the similarities between those systems and structures that spark joy for you and those that don’t.

 - Does your sleep spark joy?
 Adequate sleep is essential for optimal brain function.
 So, does your sleep spark joy?
 What about where you sleep?
 Do your sheets, blankets, and pillows spark joy?
 Do your pajamas spark joy?
 Does the temperature of the room and your covers spark joy?
 If not, what might need to change?

 - Does the food you eat spark joy?
 The food we eat with ADHD can add to the healthy functioning of our brain or not.
 Food can be enjoyable…or not.
 Consider if the food you are eating sparks joy for you.
 Does it feel nourishing?
 Healthy?
 Enjoyable?
 If not, why?
 What can you add or change?
-What new recipes or old favorites might you add.
+What new recipes or old favorites might you add?
 Recently I have started eating a lot of finger food.
-Cutting cheese into cubes, slicing and rolling lunch meat, adding more raw vegetables and dips.
-For me, eating food with my hands is definitely sparks joy!.
+Cutting cheese into cubes, slicing and rolling lunch meat, and adding more raw vegetables and dips.
+For me, eating food with my hands is definite sparks joy!

 - Does movement and exercise in your life spark joy?
 This is a biggie for me.
 If I don’t like it, I won’t do it.
-Although exercising may never get easier for me, I have found that the right music, sights and shoes do wonders for my enjoyment of it.
-If exercise doesn’t spark joy for you, consider what you can change to make it more interesting, engaging or stimulating for you.
+Although exercising may never get easier for me, I have found that the right music, sights, and shoes do wonders for my enjoyment.
+If exercise doesn’t spark joy for you, consider what you can change to make it more interesting, engaging, or stimulating.

 - Does your planning spark joy?
 With ADHD, “plan” or “structure” can feel constricting and limiting.
 Certainly not joyful.
-However, the right planning system can also provide just enough structure so we are actually freed up to do other things.
+However, the proper planning system can provide just enough structure, so we are freed up to do other things.
 So, does your planning or external reminder system (EMS) spark joy for you?
 Is it visually interesting and engaging?
-Is it organized in a way that fits with your needs?
+Is it organized in a way that fits your needs?
 If not, what might you change?

 - Does your work spark joy?
 If not, what is missing?
 Work is a major part of our lives.
-Typically we spend at least a quarter of our lives working, whether you work for yourself, work for someone else, work out of the home or work in the home.
+Typically we spend at least a quarter of our lives working, whether working for ourselves, working for someone else, working out of the home or working in the home.
 What about your work or parts of your work spark joy?
 What themes or similarities do you notice about what sparks joy and what doesn’t?
 What might need to change for your work to spark joy?

 - Do the rules or beliefs you have about yourself spark joy?
-Living with ADHD for any length of time means that we are going to have internalized lots and lots of mind clutter.
-This is a great time to Marie Kondo those rules and beliefs about yourself that no longer apply.
-Separate those thoughts and ideas that are positive and make you feel good verses those that are limiting, zap your energy and are not encouraging or helpful to hold onto.
+Living with ADHD for any length of time means that we will have internalized lots and lots of mind clutter.
+So this is a great time to Marie Kondo those rules and beliefs about yourself that no longer apply.
+Separate those thoughts and ideas that are positive and make you feel good versus those that are limiting, zap your energy, and are not encouraging or helpful to hold onto.
 What beliefs do you have about yourself that spark joy?
 Which do not?
 Which might you want to let go of?

-If areas of your life with ADHD don’t spark joy for you, try tidying it up with the Marie Kondo approach.
-Life with ADHD can mean that clutter is not only in our homes or offices, but in our minds.
+If areas of your life with ADHD that don’t spark joy for you, try tidying it up with the Marie Kondo approach.
+Life with ADHD can mean that clutter is not only in our homes or offices but also in our minds.
 Remember to start with what’s easy to declutter in your life.
-Acknowledge those areas and things that spark joy for you.
-Then, step-by-step, thank and let go of the things in your life that are no longer serving you and adding to your ADHD clutter.
+Next, acknowledge those areas and things that spark joy for you.
+Then, step-by-step, thank and let go of the things in your life that are no longer serving you and adding to your “no joy” ADHD clutter.

-I’d love to hear your thoughts about tidying up your ADHD life.
+I’d love to hear your thoughts about tidying up your ADHD life with the Marie Kondo spark joy method.
 Let me know in the comments section below.